gesellkammer/lambda/doc/lambda-manual.md

                    the same name of the simulation file and .avi extension.

+-avifps fps        Sets the frames per second of the video
+                   Default=25

 -rce               Switches on the recording of receivers.
                    Sound pressure data at the user defined receiver nodes will be saved to disk.